-All the Directors have complied with the requirement to attend at least 50% of the Board meetings held in the financial year pursuant to the Listing Requirements.
+All the Directors have more than adequately complied with the requirement to attend at least 50% of the Board meetings held in the financial year pursuant to the Listing Requirements.

-The Board is satisfied with the level of time commitment given by the Directors towards fulfilling their duties and responsibilities as Directors of the Company.
+The Board is satisfied with the level of time commitment given by all the Directors towards fulfilling their duties and responsibilities as Directors of the Company.
 This is evidenced by their attendances at the Board and various Board Committees meetings held during the year.